moomoo-agency/uni-woo-custom-product-options/readme.txt

 7. screenshot-7.png

 == Changelog ==

+= 4.7.3 =
+* Fixed: disappearing of tooltip icons next to option's labels

+= 4.7.2 =
+* Fixed: duplicating cart item functionality

+= 4.7.1 =
+* Fixed: issue related to checkboxes labels disappearing

+= 4.7.0 =
+* Added: a possibility to configure dynamic options' and suboptions' labels
+* Fixed: a bug in "Imagify" functionality for Classic/Colour/Text types of Radio Input option
+* Checked for compatibility with WC 3.9

 = 4.6.14 =
 * Added: new util method getCartLabel; it can be used in Dynamic Notice, gets cart/order label of the